 Buyers, nonetheless, are not off the hook in this matter.
 If they ignore defects that they could have quickly discovered, they probably won't be able to recover for them.

 Consequently, buyers must inspect the property before they buy it.
 If they don't, they can't sue for any defects they later become aware of, if an inspection would have revealed those defects.

-Can a Snowflake, Arizona Real Estate Attorney help with Real Estate Sale Agreements?
+Can a Snowflake, Arizona Real Estate Attorney help?